Lebanon Valley Speedway

 This bucolic - looking

-group is said to be Dee Goodermotte and crew, back when
+group is said to be Dee Goodermotte and crew.
+Thanks to Joe Grossetti, the folks

 I haven't done a lot of research on the track that sprung up in New Lebanon, NY - just south of Bennington, Vermont.
 The location was one of the best imaginable places for a track, as it was close to Vermont, Massachusetts, and the important Capital District of New York.
 There was already a base for racing in that region, with tracks like Burden Lake, Pico Raceway, Hinsdale, West Brattleboro, Stateline, and others.
 It is not my purpose to write a detailed history of who started the track or much about the early years.
 There is information in books on American race tracks which will give you that data.